-Hello there! 👋 I'm Andreas Menzel, a freshly minted Software Developer from the Technical University of Munich.
+Hello there! 👋 I'm Andreas Menzel, a Software Developer from Bavaria, Germany.

 My Top Skills